-The Trustee recognises the importance of its role as a steward of capital and the need to encourage high standards of governance and promotion of corporate responsibility in the underlying companies and assets in which the Scheme invests, as this ultimately creates long-term financial value for the Scheme and its beneficiaries.
+The Trustee recognises the importance of its role as a steward of capital and the need to ensure the highest standards of governance and promoting corporate responsibility in the underlying companies in which its investments reside.
+The Trustee recognises that ultimately this protects the financial interests of the Scheme and its beneficiaries.